 5 Secret Hideaways You’ll Love in Aruba

-This Dutch Caribbean island has a wealth of amazing large resorts, but there are also a few extraordinary hideaways and luxury boutique hotels in Aruba worth considering for a memorable vacation.
+This Dutch Caribbean island has a wealth of amazing large resorts, but if you’re planning a vacation on Aruba, there are also a few extraordinary hideaways and luxury boutique hotels on the island also worth considering for a memorable stay.

 1. Boardwalk Small Hotel Aruba

 Tucked away in the Palm Beach area of Noord, Boardwalk Small Hotel is a collection of luxury cottages set in its own private Garden of Eden of coconut palm trees, ferns and tropical foliage surrounding a saltwater freeform swimming pool.
 It’s literally across the street from the Ritz-Carlton Aruba yet feels a world away from the glitzy casino scene.
 Plus it’s eco-friendly!

 While the Boardwalk Small Hotel Aruba would make a perfect spot for a couple’s romantic getaway or honeymoon, it also suits families with small children who crave the conveniences of home.
 The 14 casitas range in size from studio to two- bedroom units.
 During our stay, we swooned over our cheery casita featuring a spacious bedroom, full kitchen and living room combo and luxurious washroom with plush towels and in-room dispensers delivering premium Aruba Aloe shampoos, conditioners and lotions.
 Everything was sparkling clean and modern.
 Best of all, there was a private terrace complete with a hammock where we could laze away the day.